Watford F.C.: Managers

 Graham Taylor took charge of Watford in 1977.
 He led the club to promotion to the Third Division in 1978, the Second Division in 1979, and the First Division for the first time in Watford's history in 1982.
 After a second-placed finish in the First Division in 1983, Watford competed in European competition for the first time in 1983–84, as well as reaching the 1984 FA Cup final.
 Taylor left the club at the end of 1986–87.
 Under the six subsequent permanent managers (Dave Bassett, Steve Harrison, Colin Lee, Steve Perryman, Glenn Roeder and Kenny Jackett), Watford slid from 9th in the top tier in 1987, to 13th in the third tier in 1997.
 Taylor returned as manager for the start of the 1997–98 season.
 He led the club to consecutive promotions, but could not prevent relegation from the Premier League in 1999–2000.
 Since Taylor's retirement in 2001, Watford have had twelve managers.
 Of these, Aidy Boothroyd took Watford back to the Premier League in 2006, but Watford were relegated in 2007, and Boothroyd departed in 2008.

 Following Watford's takeover by the Pozzo family, Gianfranco Zola was appointed head coach, replacing former centre back Sean Dyche in July 2012,.
 Zola took Watford to third position in the Championship in 2012–13 but resigned on 16 December 2013.
 He was replaced by fellow Italian Beppe Sannino in December 2013.
 Sannino guided the team to a final league position of 13th.

-Despite winning four of the first five league matches of the 2014/15 season, and with Watford sitting in 2nd place, Sannino's position had become the subject of much speculation following rumours of dressing-room unrest and some players taking a dislike to his style of management.
+Despite winning four of the first five league matches of the 2014–15 season, and with Watford sitting in 2nd place, Sannino's position had become the subject of much speculation following rumours of dressing-room unrest and some players taking a dislike to his style of management.
 Sannino resigned from his position as head coach on 31 August 2014 after just over eight months in charge.
 His final game in charge was a 4–2 win at home to Huddersfield Town the day before.

 Sannino's departure initiated a bizarre sequence of events which led to Watford having three further head coaches in little more than a month.
-On 2 September, Watford confirmed the appointment of former Brighton & Hove Albion head coach Óscar García as the successor to Sannino, beating off competition from fellow Championship side Leeds United for his services.
+On 2 September, Watford confirmed the appointment of former Brighton & Hove Albion head coach Óscar García as the successor to Sannino.
 García, however, resigned from his position on 29 September 2014 for health reasons, having been admitted to hospital with chest pains a couple of weeks prior.
 Billy McKinlay, who had only been appointed first team coach on 26 September 2014, was appointed as his immediate successor on the same day – his first position in management.
 A week later, McKinlay was released by mutual consent and former Partizan coach Slaviša Jokanović appointed in his place, apparently because the club favoured a head coach with greater experience.